orbeon/orbeon-forms-doc/XForms:-Validation.md

 [SINCE: Orbeon Forms 4.3]

-In XForms, a control value can only be *valid* or *invalid*.
-Orbeon Forms adds the following additional validation levels:
+Orbeon Forms supports the following validation levels:

+- error (which corresponds to XForms's valid/invalid)
 - warning
 - info

 The default validation level is *error*.

+The warning and info levels allow checking validation conditions that are weaker than errors.

+Levels are hierarchical.
+If a control is valid, it can have a *warning* level.
+This is the case if there is at least one failed warning constraint.

+If a control doesn't have a warning level, it can have an *info* level.
+This is the case if there is at least one failed info constraint.

+A warning or info level does not make the control value invalid and it is still possible to submit form data.

-As of Orbeon Forms 4.3, it is possible to set a constraint level for XPath constraints.
+*NOTE: As of Orbeon Forms 4.3, it is only possible to associate a warning or info validation level to a constraint specified with `xf:constraint`.
+It is not possible to associate these levels to the required or data type validations: these always use the error level.*

 ### Multiple alerts